 Republicans and Democrats Both Needed & Encouraged to Apply

-“You must be a registered voter in Hamilton County,” says County Clerk Kathy Williams.
-“The jobs do require some training, but they are paid.
-As are meals.
+“You must be a registered voter in Hamilton County to volunteer,” says County Clerk Kathy Williams.
+“The jobs do require some training, but they are paid, as are meals.
 Plus, it’s a great way to learn more about our democratic system and give something back to your community.”

 The county is also in need of Republican and Democrat judges.
-This position requires no training.
-These individuals will help set up the polling place on May 2nd and run the polling place on May 3rd.
-These jobs pay $105, plus $20 for meals.
+This position requires online training.
+These individuals will help set up the polling place on May 1 and run the polling place on May 2.
+These jobs pay $105, plus $15 for training, and $20 for meals.
 The Democratic judge will be paid an extra $15 to return election results to the Judicial Center in Noblesville with the Republican Inspector after the polls close.

 If you’re interested in learning more, or would like to apply for a position, please fill out and return this form. https://www.hamiltoncounty.in.gov/1351/Poll-Worker-Form